 This effect is amazingly simple.
 It is based on using only Smart Blur and Unsharp Mask filters.
 And that’s all.
 In fact, it is so simple that I had to add another special effect, a paper folding effect, to the image to make this tutorial a bit more enticing.
-Take a look at the final results:

 Original image by José Bernalte